hedzr/progressbar/README.md

 #### Using Tasks

-By using `progressbar.NewTasks()`, you can add new task easily with a bundled progressbar.
+By using `progressbar.NewTasks()`, you can add new task bundled with a progressbar.

 ```go
 func forAllSpinners() {